yep/openwrt-vagrant/README.md

 - Show available hard disks before adding the SD card:
   `diskutil list`
-- Attach empty 4 GB micro SD card to OSX
+- Attach empty micro SD card to OSX (4 GB or bigger)
 - Show available hard disks after adding the SD card:
   `diskutil list`
 - In this example, the SD card showed up as /dev/disk4.
 Change disk number in the following commands to match your setup.